pxai/fjs/document/content/functionaljs.md

 ```

 ## Example: logger
 Now let’s imagine that we have to develop a function to create nice log messages, with a prefix, with a date and a custom suffix.
-But we just have three separate functions that gives us just one piece of the desired result:
+But we just have three separate functions that give us just one piece of the desired result:
 ```JavaScript
 import R from "ramda";